 Le Balcon de Merlet (Parc Animalier de Merlet, Les Houches)

 What a beautiful terrace this is, with absolutely superb views of 🏔 Mont-Blanc, from an altitude of 1500m!
-And, afterwards (or before, depending on your timetable), you can visit 🦌 the animal park . . . / highly recommended to book in advance! / MBFF article about the Parc Merlet;
+And, afterwards (or before, depending on your timetable), you can visit 🦌 the animal park . . . / highly recommended to book this restaurant in advance!

 Restaurant La Cha (Les Houches)

-Run by Céline and Vincent, this lovely restaurant at altitude (1720m) is located a short 20mins walk from the arrival station of 🚡Télécabine du Prarion! / NEW for 2020: pétanque!
+Run by Céline and Vincent, this lovely restaurant at altitude (1720m) is located a short 20mins walk from the arrival station of 🚡Télécabine du Prarion! / you’ll find a bouncy castle there for little ones and NEW in 2020: pétanque!

 address: 1 route du Prarion, Les Houches / tel: 04 50 54 30 45 / FB page;